guilhermebrv/flash-chat/README.md

 # Flash Chat Messaging App

-This project is a culmination of the skills acquired during the ["iOS & Swift - The Complete iOS App Development Bootcamp"](https://www.udemy.com/course/ios-13-app-development-bootcamp) by Angela Yu on Udemy.
+This project is a culmination of the skills acquired during the [iOS & Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp) by Angela Yu on Udemy.

 ## Project Overview